tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/documentdb/delete-a-collection.md

   - "zh-tw"
 ---
 # Delete a Collection
-  The Delete Collection operation removes the collection and associated documents, stored procedures, triggers and user-defined functions.
+The `Delete Collection` operation deletes an existing collection in a database.

 ## Request